 - Prewash jeans with a good laundry detergent to remove any finishes that may interfere with dye absorption.

-- Test dye color to be sure you are satisfied.
+- Test the dye color to be sure you are satisfied.
 You can test using a cotton fabric scrap or by dipping a piece of paper towel into the dye bath.
 Note: If color is too light, add more dye.
 If color is too dark, add more water.

-Disclosure: All projects, techniques and photos included here are either the sole property of Rit Dye or are paid for content where Rit owns the rights to distribute it to promote Rit’s products.
+Disclosure: All projects, techniques, and photos included here are either the sole property of Rit Dye or are paid for content where Rit owns the rights to distribute it to promote Rit’s products.
 We hereby grant about.com the rights to use this content.